I took the classic peanut butter kiss cookie and dyed them hot pink for Valentine's Day.

 Directions:

+1. Heat oven to 375 degrees.
+Remove wrappers from chocolates.
 2. Beat shortening and peanut butter in large bowl.
 Add 1/3 cup granulated and brown sugar; beat until fluffy.
 Add egg, milk and vanilla; beat well.
 Stir together flour, baking soda and salt; gradually beat into mixture.
+3. Shape dough into 1-inch balls.
+Roll in sugar; place on ungreased cookie sheet.
+4. Bake 8 to 10 minutes or until lightly browned.
+Immediately press a chocolate heart into center of each cookie.
+Remove from cookie sheet to wire rack.
+Cool completely

 They turned out to be just as delicious as cupcakes.